SenseiBio/Cytokine_NatComm/README.md

 README

 # Project information
-This is a R project to regenerate figures and analysis results for our manuscript published in Nature Communications (link later).
+This is an R project to regenerate figures and analysis results for our manuscript published in Nature Communications (link later).
 Specifically, we process the cytoking profile data and gerenate Figure 7b~7d.

 # Instrcutions